-Course Packet as a Primary Text: Benefits and Challenges
+Course Packet as a Primary Text: Benefits

 by Anthony Halderman